embedded-systems-design/project_esd_website_source/content/cadence/designing-pcbs/creating-a-ground-plane-in-cadence-pcb-editor.md

 ## What is a void, rubout, or anti-etch and when do I use one?

 A void, rubout, or anti-etch is a place where the copper is fully removed from the PCB.
-A common use of rubouts is underneath Bluetooth or Wifi antennas (e.g., from a Photon or Argon) as having a ground plane underneath an antenna will effectively shield RF waves from reaching the antenna.
+A common use of rubouts is underneath Bluetooth or Wifi antennas (e.g., from a ESP32, Photon, or Argon) as having a ground plane underneath an antenna will effectively shield RF waves from reaching the antenna.
 At best this will mean reduced range for a wireless device, and at worst it will mean that the device will not connect wirelessly.

 ## How do I create a rubout in Cadence?